kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Decision Boundaries

-Models separate feature space.
+Models separate feature space
-Boundaries reflect assumptions.
+Boundaries reflect assumptions
 Data shape determines complexity

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.